 The BSA has supported member firms STA and UX Studio as the design team for the development of the City of Malden’s Concept Plan.
 The redevelopment process for the Malden Center for Arts and Culture spans four phases.
 BSA staff supported the design team through research and engagement, resulting in a concept plan which establishes a vision for the center, a preliminary assessment of building conditions, and guidance on operations and financial considerations.

-Once a shortlist of projects is selected, the BSA will host an Open House.
+Once a shortlist of projects is selected, the BSA will host an Open House on March 1.
 Shortlisted applicants will be asked to present their proposals before final project selections are announced.
 BSA members, partner organizations, and funders will be invited to attend.

 The BSA will work with each project team to identify financial support for projects that require funding.
 This may include applying for grants, connecting with prospective funders, and/or seeking in-kind professional support from our network of members.

 Yes.
 You can see the questions in advance here.

 Additional questions?
 Email us at [email protected].